boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 In fact when I tried a version of the server its going to be deployed on it was many times faster than the machine I am working with.
 15 million matching results ran in ~10ms.

 That is a seriously cool result.
 Filter problem solved.
-We can process single filters in under 100 ms and probably all three of them in that same time budget.
-Plus we can speed it up trivially if we need (even dynamically as it turns out) at the expense of some accuracy.
+Well maybe.
+Keep in mind thats just a locally optimal result.
+While we can process single filters in under 100 ms and probably all three of them in that same time budget, and speed it up trivially if we need (even dynamically as it turns out) at the expense of some accuracy, perhaps we should trudge on looking at other solutions.

 But just to be complete.
 Lets just rethink how we organise the data.

 We know we want the filters following a search.
 We also know we want to look up those exact keys.
 Clearly a map is a better solution for this.
 Why bother looking through all 200 million when we can just select the million we want.
 O(1) lookups plus no annoying if conditions.
 We can also store each facet in that map so that we calculate each one at the same time!

 Of course there is no free lunch and its going to eat more memory... but how much...
+A few minutes later to code up a version and test.

 So our parallel estimate filter uses 1200 MB of RAM and takes about 18 ms to process 1 million matches, with a 2% error margin over its real counts and no missing.
-We can also cut that RAM usage down a lot, because we don't need to use an int to store it, nor 32 bit int.
+We can also cut that RAM usage down a lot, because we don't need to use a int to store it, nor 32 bit int.
 In fact we could use a int8, but just in case we add a lot more languages lets go with a int16.
 This brings it down to 300 MB of RAM.

-By contrast the map is accurate, but uses 10000 MB of RAM and takes 1542 ms to process 1 million matches.
-However if we have 3 maps... we could also copy the int16 trick and see how that goes.
+By contrast the map is accurate, but uses 10,000 MB of RAM and takes 1542 ms to process 1 million matches.
+However if we have 3 maps one for each filter... we could also copy the int16 trick and see how that goes.

 Wow.
 Thats an improvement.
 Down to 2000 MB of RAM but 3 ms to process.

 The interesting thing is that the map method is order of magnitude faster for low counts, while the straight line is much faster for filters of over a million.
 They converge around the 50,000 mark.

-So we have a choice... do we use extra RAM to speed this up.
+So we have a choice... do we use extra RAM to speed this up and forget the large results, or settle for a decent average case.
+Maybe there is some hybrid model we can implement and get the best of both worlds?

+How about if we create a slice as long as there are documents in the database, then use the slice index as the docid and whatever it holds as the value?
+Then lookups are O(1) because its just referring to the slice index.
+Better yet it should only be slowed down by the number of documents we need to lookup, so performance should be fast and accurate on small lookups and fast and accurate on large with a linear slowdown.
+The only real downside is that we waste some RAM because we need store the duplicate code indexes to ensure it all works out, but thats only going to double the slice, so about 600 MB of RAM.
+Even better this scales pretty nicely assuming you want to shard out.
+Store the offset, then a little math and you can shard to 20 machines with each holding 1/20th of the count.

+In fact trying out the above takes 600 MB of RAM and processes 50,000 matches calculates in 3 ms. Thats a pretty sweet result.
+So we have improved the cut off for the worst case and we are using less RAM.
+Adding some parallel processing, and it takes longer.
+Presumably because most of the time is spent fighting over the lock... how about doing using their own maps and them merging them together at the end?
+Seemed to make no difference...
+One interesting property about the parallel one is that it seems to take the same amount of time no matter the number of results...
+I probably made a mistake with this.

+So this is annoying because over some amount of results it slows down enough we need to do something about it.
+But I think we can use the approximation we tried before to solve this problem.
+When over some value we flip into the approximation mode using primes.

 # Ranking